Fayhen/phoenix-full-stack-work-sample/notes.md

 A few utility variables were assigned to the Socket in `FlyWeb.AppLive.Show` for conditional rendering of UI elements.

 A utility function to parse datetime strings on the `ISO 8601` format to the conventional `Month-Day-Year Hour:Minute` form was added to `Fly.Utils`.
 This function is used to parse dates in different templates, but perhaps a better, future approach would be to integrate date format parsing with internationalization libraries.

+Upon compartmentalizing UI elements into live components, a single source of truth centralized in the parent LiveView was preferred.
+As such, a few booleans were assigned to its socket state.
+These booleans are toggled by handling events in the child components, then sending updated data values to `handle_info` functions in the parent.